Surrounded by the Sea

 100 billion tons of water is carried into the Bay of Fundy (between Nova Scotia and New Brunswick) twice each day.
 This is an extreme example of the effect the tides have on the sea.
 No inch of the ocean, even the deepest canyons are left unaffected by this water movement.

-Here on Hilton Head, our tides are no where near the extreme 40-50ft. seen in the Bay of Fundy.
+Here on Hilton Head, our tides are no where near the extreme 40-50 feet seen in the Bay of Fundy.
 They are substantial, as any one who has walked the beach on a low tide can attest.
-The highest flood tide of 2008 (which means high or rising tide) will occur Nov.
-13. It will be 8.79 ft. , the lowest ebb tide (low or falling tide ) will be on Dec.
-14, it will be -1.19 ft these are the extremes for the year.
+The highest flood tide (which means high or rising tide) can be 8 to 10 feet, and the lowest ebb tide (low or falling tide ) can be -1 to -2 feet.
+These are the extremes for the year.
 These very high and very low tides are called spring tides.
 They occur twice each month and have nothing to do with the season, it's referring to the fact that the water is springing, getting extra high and extra low.

 These spring tides happen twice each month, on a new moon and a full moon.
 This is when the sun and moon line up with the planet when this occurs the sun provides extra gravitational pull to make the water higher on the spartina grass and lower on the oyster beds , strong currents and grounding for unwary boaters.
 My beard grows faster, and I need less sleep, to mention only a couple of the many effects I have noticed.

 On the other end of the spectrum we have neap tides these occur approximately seven days after the full moon or new moon or on the quarter moons.
-On Feb.
-1st.
-The flood tide was 4.93 ft, the shortest high tide of the year.
-On October 7, the highest low tide will occur with an extra 1.90 ft of water in the creek, and not as much beach for the sunbathers as usual, although they will have it for a longer time.
+These flood tides can be as little as 4 to 5 feet, the shortest high tides of the year.
+The highest low tide will occur with an extra 1 to 2 feet of water in the creek, and not as much beach for the sunbathers as usual, although they will have it for a longer time.

 This is because on the quarter moons the sun, moon and earth are at the apex of a triangle.
 When this happens the sun is as far away from being lined with up the moon as possible, and the sun has a neutralizing effect on this gravitational pull.